 Strategic management is primarily concerned with the formulation and implementation of feasible and viable management strategies.
 The feasibility of a management strategy is measured through its effectiveness to increases a business’ ability to adapt to its external environment and the achievement of strategic goals, as ranked on the basis of achievement preferences.

-As the external environment of a business is likely to change after a specific period of time, a business consistently modifies its management strategies to be able to cope up with the altering trends of its external environment.
+As the external environment of a business is likely to change after a specific period, a business consistently modifies its management strategies to be able to cope up with the altering trends of its external environment.
 However, despite these modifications, basic objectives of a management strategy remain same which confer with the principles of the development of competencies, synergy and cost value for the consumers.

 Strategic management also focuses on the recognition and enhancement of core competencies of a business, to improve its position in the market.
 It may be used to distinguish and highlight the core competencies of a business to that it may be provided with a competitive edge over others.